ggetzie/nnr-photos/README.md

 It's written in [Go](https://go.dev/) and uses the [bimg](https://pkg.go.dev/github.com/h2non/bimg) package.

-bimg depends on [libvips](https://www.libvips.org/), so a Docker image modifying the [AWS Lambda base image](https://github.com/aws/aws-lambda-base-images/blob/go1.x/Dockerfile.go1.x) to install libvips is included and all other necessary libraries to support JPEG, WEBP, PNG, GIF, HEIF, and TIFF formats.
+bimg depends on [libvips](https://www.libvips.org/), so a Docker image modifying the [AWS Lambda base image](https://github.com/aws/aws-lambda-base-images/blob/go1.x/Dockerfile.go1.x) to install libvips is included with all necessary libraries to support JPEG, WEBP, PNG, GIF, HEIF, and TIFF formats.

 `nnr-photos` performs a number of common operations to optimize images for the web: